 What to eat for Hashimoto’s Disease is a question I get from many of my clients.
-In fact, most of my 1:1 clients come to me as a result of a Hashimoto’s diagnosis or avascular necrosis.
+In fact, most of my weight loss clients come to me as a result of a Hashimoto’s diagnosis or avascular necrosis.
 Interesting how these specific conditions I’ve struggled with are now the ones I treat the majority of my clients for.

 A Hashimoto’s diagnosis be overwhelming to navigate because Hashimoto’s patients suffer from chronic fatigue and nutrient deficiency (primarily iron and low ferritin).
 And truthfully, traditional doctors and endocrinologists are clueless about treatment beyond prescribing levothyroxine and cytomel.

 Hashimoto’s is an autoimmune disease of the thyroid where the immune system attacks healthy thyroid tissue.
 It’s diagnosed through simple blood work with high anti-body and TSH levels.

 Many people with hypothyroidism have Hashimoto’s disease and don’t know it because their doctors assume the pills prescribed for both conditions are the same so they don’t bother testing for Hashimoto’s.
 However, it’s very important to know if you have Hashimoto’s disease because the immune system needs to be treated if you do in fact have it.

 I receive many questions from people asking what to eat for Hashimoto’s which I’m sharing below.
 Remember this is general advice and not intended to diagnose or treat individuals.

 What To Eat For Hashimoto’s Disease